mckaymatt/rust_pypi_example/docs/installation.rst

 Stable release
 --------------

-To install trust_pypi_example, run this command in your terminal:
+To install rust_pypi_example, run this command in your terminal:

 .. code-block:: console

-    $ pip install trust_pypi_example
+    $ pip install rust_pypi_example

-This is the preferred method to install trust_pypi_example, as it will always install the most recent stable release.
+This is the preferred method to install rust_pypi_example, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.